plonskipe/plonskipe.github.io/about.markdown

 I completed a M.A. in Psychological Sciences at Northern Arizona University, where I studied Satipaṭṭhāna-style mindfulness meditation training from a psychophysiological perspective.
 I completed a B.S. in Psychology at Virginia Commonwealth University and worked on studies of dispositional mindfulness and mindfulness interventions.

-I think open science practices and transparency are important.

-I have transferable skills in mentorship, training, and leading small teams, programming, managing, and analyzing data (preference for R and Python), and communicating scientific information.

-I have experience teaching, with a focus on research methods and statistics.